- France, c. 1863

-In the 1850s and ‘60s Edgar Degas painted fifteen self-portraits, of which only two, this painting and another work, are half-length depictions of the artist.
+In the 1850s and 60s Edgar Degas painted 15 self-portraits, of which only two, this painting and another work, are half-length depictions of the artist.
 The other painting in this format was the first major work to be produced by the artist.
-Known as Degas au porte-fusain (Museu d’Orsay, Paris), it was painted in 1855 and was inspired by Jean-Auguste-Dominique Ingres’ Portrait of the Artist (Musée Condé, Chantilly, 1804).
-A photograph taken of Degas (Bibliothèque National, Paris) in the first half of the 1860s confirms that the painting was produced around the same time, since he appears to be around thirty years oldin both works.
+Known as Degas au porte fusain (Musée d’Orsay, Paris), it was painted in 1855 and was inspired by Jean-Auguste-Dominique Ingres’ Portrait of the Artist (Musée Condé, Chantilly, 1804).
+A photograph taken of Degas (Bibliothèque nationale de France, Paris) in the first half of the 1860s confirms that the painting was produced around the same time, since he appears to be around thirty years old in both works.

 Jeanne Fèvre, niece of the artist, Nice.
-Acquired by Calouste Gulbenkian through André Weil in Paris on 28 October 1937.
+Acquired by Calouste Gulbenkian through André Weil, Paris, 28 October 1937.

 P. A. Lemoisne, Degas et son œuvre.
 Paris, 1946, vol. II, pp. 52–3, no. 105.

 Degas, exhibition catalogue.
 Paris: Galeries nationales du Grand Palais, 1988, pp. 104–5, no. 44.